 When women use substances to try to improve PMDD symptoms with therapy or medication, they might block the potential beneficial outcomes of both.
 Substances may dampen the effects of many psychiatric medications and slow progress in treatment by distorting a person’s thoughts and feelings.

-Treatment for PMDD with Co-Occurring Substance Use Disorder
+Treating PMDD and Co-Occurring Substance Use Disorders